 *If you don’t have a circle cutting jig you can use a stencil and some spray paint to draw the rings.

-Now your project is complete, and you’re ready to throw some axes.
-For a more in-depth overview of building this target, head to our YouTube channel.
+Your project is complete, and you’re ready to throw some axes.
+Head to our YouTube channel for a more in-depth overview of building this target.